Updated: November 12, 2025

 blueCheck icon

-Window cleaning business insurance costs range from $62 to $234 monthly, depending on your coverage type.
+Window cleaning business insurance costs range from $2,145 to $3,278 annually on average, depending on coverage type, state and sub-industry.

 blueCheck icon

-Your window cleaning insurance premiums depend on location, claims history, property types serviced and employee count.
+Your window cleaning insurance premiums depend on your location, claims history, the services you provide and your employee count.

 blueCheck icon